Lobesitdoll/mdncomp/README.md

 Tip: You can as an alternative, define alias commands in some terminals with specific options set for different purposes.

-Note: On macOS/Linux you'll likely have to use `sudo` to set options as it write to a file store in the user area.
+Note: On macOS/Linux you'll likely have to use `sudo` to set options as it writes to a config file stored in the user area.

     sudo mdncomp --set unicode=1